alexyuefeng/TimerExplore/README.md

 ## Current Version: 3/1/2021

-  # 1.You can now set the timer!
+  # 1. You can now set the timer!
 Be careful, the maximum minute is set to be 480mins which is 8 hours, pls don't work overtime, thank you!
-  # 2.keyboard shortcut is added too! you can now press "s" on your keyboard to start/stop the timer.
+  # 2. keyboard shortcut is added too! you can now press "s" on your keyboard to start/stop the timer.